 B. Sustainable management of external fishing fleets

-EU vessels fishing in waters beyond Member States’ jurisdiction, as well as non-EU vessels operating in EU waters, are subject to an authorisation procedure.
+EU vessels fishing in waters beyond Member States’ jurisdiction, as well as non-EU vessels operating in EU waters, are subject to a specific authorisation procedure.
 Previously defined by Regulation (EC) No 1006/2008 (the Fishing Authorisation Regulation), the system of issuing and managing fishing authorisations was revised by the SMEFF Regulation.

 The SMEFF Regulation has improved the monitoring and transparency of the EU’s external fishing fleet, based on the principle that any vessel fishing beyond EU waters must be authorised and monitored by its flag Member State, regardless of the area and the framework in which it operates.
 It extended the scope of the authorisation system to include practices such as private agreements between EU companies and non-EU countries, the chartering of EU fishing vessels and vessels returning to the EU fleet register after operating under a non-EU flag (reflagging).
 Member States are required to authorise fishing vessels using common eligibility criteria, complemented by specific conditions depending on the nature of the authorisation.
 The SMEFF Regulation made part of the electronic fishing authorisations register publicly accessible, showing who fishes for what and where.